The 20 Best Mitochondrial Trifunctional Protein Deficiency Doctors Near Me in Michigan, US

 Offers Telehealth

-Shiri Levy is an Endocrinologist in Bloomfield Hills, Michigan.
+Shiri Levy is an Endocrinologist practicing medicine in Bloomfield Hills, Michigan.
 Dr. Levy is rated as an Experienced provider by MediFind in the treatment of Mitochondrial Trifunctional Protein Deficiency.
-Her top areas of expertise are Postmenopausal Osteoporosis, Osteoporosis, Type 2 Diabetes (T2D), and Type 1 Diabetes (T1D).
+She is also highly rated in 27 other conditions, according to our data.
+Her clinical expertise encompasses Osteoporosis, Postmenopausal Osteoporosis, Type 2 Diabetes (T2D), and Type 1 Diabetes (T1D).

 Experienced in Mitochondrial Trifunctional Protein Deficiency